-'''

 -lane num

-'''
+Serdes lane number.
+Must be between 0 and 4.

 -near

 Corresponds to near-end (on-die) option for prbs test.
 Not specifying implies off-die.

-'''

 -pattern PatternType

-'''

 The pattern sequence to use for PRBS test.
 It can be one of the following:

 prbs7, prbs11, prbs23, or prbs31